 For most of us spending our waking hours in our own abode may not be all that unusual.
-But having to hang out with all the other people who live with us all the time may be.
+But having to hang out with all the other people who live with us all the time – now that’s a whole other story!
 We are not used to taking precautions when running out for groceries and wearing gloves when opening the mail.
 Then there are the thoughts of not knowing if we or a loved one will fall ill and how things will turn out once it happens.

 A few years ago, our family life was turned upside down in a similar fashion.
 From one moment to the next everything we had taken for granted changed with my husband’s throat cancer diagnosis.
 Suddenly, I was more than his wife, for a time I became his caregiver.
 The threat of cancer dominating every waking thought and creeping into whatever restless sleep I could muster.